ibm-cloud-docs/openwhisk/prep.md

   ```
   {: codeblock}

-4. To package your app as .zip, `cd` to your `test` directory and run the following command.
-In this example, the .zip archive is called `stranger.zip`.
+4. To package your app as a compressed file, `cd` to your `test` directory and run the following command.
+In this example, the archive is called `stranger.zip`.

   ```bash
   zip -r stranger.zip __main__.py helper.py
   ```
   {: pre}

-5. You can use then use the .zip file to create an action called `hello`.
-Replace `<file_path>` with the file path to your .zip file.
+5. You can use then use the compressed file to create an action called `hello`.
+Replace `<file_path>` with the file path to your compressed file.

   ```bash
   ibmcloud fn action create hello <file_path>/test/stranger.zip --kind python:3.7